typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 ### Tables

+Standard Markdown has been extended in several ways to add table support., including by GFM.
+Typora supports this with a graphical interface, or writing the source code directly.

 Enter `| First Header  | Second Header |` and press the `return` key.
 This will create a table with two columns.

-After a table is created, putting focus on that table will open up a toolbar for the table where you can resize, align, or delete the table.
+After a table is created, placing the focus on that table will open up a toolbar for the table where you can resize, align, or delete the table.
 You can also use the context menu to copy and add/delete individual columns/rows.

 The full syntax for tables is described below, but it is not necessary to know the full syntax in detail as the markdown source code for tables is generated automatically by Typora.